Mike McCullough (Canadian football): Professional football

-After his university career, McCullough was drafted by the Saskatchewan Roughriders in the 2003 CFL draft.
+After his university career, McCullough was drafted in the third round with the 23rd overall pick by the Saskatchewan Roughriders in the 2003 CFL draft.
 He has been a key contributor on special teams, leading the Roughriders in special teams tackles during his rookie season.
 While with the Roughriders, McCullough has been the recipient of numerous awards for community service, including the club's Mosaic Community Service Award in 2008 and 2009.
 McCullough was the team's nominee for the Tom Pate Memorial Award in 2009 and 2010, presented by the CFL Player's Association for community service.
 After the 2010 CFL season, McCullough was awarded the Jake Gaudaur Veterans' Trophy, for being judged as the CFL Player who "best demonstrates the attributes of Canada's veterans in times of war, peace and military conflict."

 McCullough would have been a free agent in February 2011 after the 2010 season, but signed a new contract with the team on December 22, 2010.

 McCullough eventually went on to win the 101st Grey Cup with Saskatchewan in 2013.

 On May 30, 2014, after ten seasons playing in the CFL, McCullough announced retirement.